uhkniazi/CGraphClust/README.md

 # plot.components
 Performs a principal component analysis on the correlation matrix of the clusters.
 The data is first stabalized using f_ivStabalizeData (set bStabalize=FALSE to not do this), then getClusterMarginal is used to get marginal data for each cluster.
+The significant clusters are selected after using the function getSignificantClusters (to select only clusters that show a significant change between the conditions using ANOVA) and this matrix is used for PCA where the row vectors are clusters and the columns are the components (i.e. sample measurements).
 The first 2 components are plotted and the prcomp object is returned.

 # getClusterSubgraph
 Takes a cluster label and returns the igraph object for that subgraph